cedardb/docs/content/compatibility/system_table.md

 This page provides an overview of the currently supported system tables and views.

-- 🟢 **Fully supported features.**
+- 🟢 **Supported**
-- 🟡 **Since CedarDB does not share the PostgreSQL codebase and internal structures, some tables and views cannot have meaningful content and exist only for compatibility reasons.**
+- 🟡 **Stubbed for compatibility**: These do not contain actual content and exist solely for compatibility purposes, as CedarDB does not share PostgreSQL's codebase or internal architecture
-- 🔴 **Catalog entries without meaningful content.**
+- 🔴 **Not yet supported**

 ## System Tables